1975 San Diego Chargers season: Overview

+With an 0–11 start, the prospect of the NFL's first 0–14 record and first winless and tieless season since World War II led to serious discussion of the Chargers' plight in the press.
+San Diego eventually finished 2–12, tying the New Orleans Saints for the NFL's worst record.
+1975 would remain as the Chargers' poorest record until they went 1–15 in 2000.

 San Diego's offense struggled in 1975, getting shut out three times in their first six games and finishing the season ranked 25th for both points scored and yards gained in the 26-team NFL.
 An inability to sustain drives led them to run only 821 plays during the season, the fewest in the league (their opponents ran 1,022 plays against them).
-Neither Dan Fouts (9 starts) nor Jesse Freitas (4 starts) were able to spark the passing game - the Chargers had 1,610 passing yards and seven passing touchdowns, both second worst in the league.
-Fouts threw only two touchdowns against ten interceptions, but was still the top Charger by passer rating with 59.3 (the league average was 65.8).
-The offensive line struggled with pass protection, as Charger quarterbacks were sacked on a league high 12.9% of pass attempt.
+Neither Fouts (nine starts) nor Freitas (four starts) were able to spark the passing game – the Chargers had 1,610 passing yards and seven passing touchdowns, both second-worst in the league.
+Fouts threw only two touchdowns against ten interceptions but was still the top Charger by passer rating with 59.3 (the league average was 65.8).
+The offensive line struggled with pass protection, as Charger quarterbacks were sacked on a league-high 12.9% of pass attempts.

-Offseason acquisition Pat Curran was the leading receiver, his 45 receptions and 619 yards both ranking third in the league among tight ends.
-10-year veteran Gary Garrison started every game at wide receiver, but managed barely 30 yards per game, his career low at that point; another wide receiver, Dwight McDonald, caught only 19 passes all year, but led the team with three receiving touchdowns.
-The running game was little-used (the third fewest carries in the league), and hampered by an injury to Don Woods, the previous season's Offensive Rookie of the Year.
-Woods played in only five games before a knee injury ended his season, gaining 317 yards; rookie Rickey Young was his primary replacement, finishing with a team-high 577 yards.
-Young scored five touchdowns rushing and one receiving, giving him twice as many as the next best Chargers.
+Offseason acquisition Curran was the leading receiver, his 45 receptions and 619 yards both ranking third in the league among tight ends.
+Ten-year veteran Garrison started every game at wide receiver, but managed barely 30 yards per game, his career low at that point; another wide receiver, McDonald, caught only 19 passes all year but led the team with 3 receiving touchdowns.
+The running game was little-used (the third fewest carries in the league) and hampered by an injury to Woods, the previous season's Offensive Rookie of the Year.
+Woods played in only five games before a knee injury ended his season, gaining 317 yards; rookie Young was his primary replacement, finishing with a team-high 577 yards.
+Young scored five touchdowns rushing and one receiving, giving him twice as many as the next-best Charger.

 The defensive unit performed somewhat better, ranking 20th by points allowed and 23rd by yardage (18th by yards per play).
-Rookies featured heavily, with Fred Dean, Louie Kelcher and Gary "Big Hands" Johnson all starting games on the line, while Mike Williams and Mike Fuller did the same in the backfield.
+Rookies featured heavily, with Dean, Kelcher and Johnson all starting games on the line, while Mike Williams and Mike Fuller did the same in the backfield.
 Veteran Coy Bacon was credited with a team-high 10 sacks, while Dean had 6 1/2.
 Chris Fletcher led the team with six interceptions.

-Kicker Ray Wersching made only half of his kicks (12 of 24), and Dennis Partee averaged 36.8 yards per punt - both ranked among the worst in the league statistically.
+Kicker Wersching made only half of his kicks (12 of 24), and Dennis Partee averaged 36.8 yards per punt – both ranked among the worst in the league statistically.
 Fuller handled punt and kick returns, ranking sixth in the league in the former category with 11.6 yards per return, with one touchdown.
 San Diego's coverage team struggled with opposing kickoff returns, giving up a league-high 27.5 yards per return.